-So, do Huskies shed?
 Huskies are heavy-shedding dogs.
-And according to Dr. Becker DVM, Huskies are some of the heaviest shedding dog breeds in the world.
+According to Dr. Becker DVM, Huskies are some of the heaviest shedding dog breeds in the world.
 The heavy shedding in Huskies is mostly thanks to their double coats, as they were bred to work in subzero temperatures.
 So, expect a Husky to shed year-round and excessively during spring and fall, when there’s a change in weather.

 These dogs are consistently on the top of all heaviest shedding dogs list.
 But there are reasons why this is.
-We’ll discuss why they shed so much, and ways you can minimize Husky shedding to enjoy a more comfortable living situation.
+We’ll discuss why they shed so much, and the few ways you can minimize Husky shedding to enjoy a more comfortable living environment.

 RECOMMENDED: 57 Hypoallergenic Dog Breeds